paulscherrerinstitute/fast-feedback-indexer/BUILD_FOR_CRYSTFEL.md

 ### Collect System Information

 The library build uses CPU and GPU architecture specific optimization flags.
 In order to determine these flags, it's necessary to know what CPU and GPU hardware the library code needs to run on.

 #### Determine GPU Compute Capability (Option gpu-arch)

-In order to determin the compute capability of the GPUs the code should be able to run on, use the nvidia-smi command.
+In order to determine the compute capability of the GPUs the code should be able to run on, use the nvidia-smi command.

     $ nvidia-smi --query-gpu=compute_cap --format=csv,noheader